James B. Stoltman

 James B. Stoltman (6 February 1935 – 11 September 2019) was an American archaeologist who specialized in the American Midwest.

 Stoltman was born in Minneapolis, Minnesota.
 He was a professor at the University of Wisconsin-Madison, where he was chairman of the anthropology department.
-He worked as an assistant professor from 1965-1970, an associate professor from 1970-1974, a full professor from 1974-1998, and a professor emeritus from 1998-2019.
+He worked as an assistant professor from 1965 to 1970, an associate professor from 1970 to 1974, a full professor from 1974 to 1998, and a professor emeritus from 1998 to 2019.

 He focused on Great Lakes archaeology and research physical ceramic analysis on material from various parts of the world.
 Stoltman was considered a pioneer in ceramic petrography in the US, following Anna Shepard's expertise.
 One of his contributions was developing a method for analyzing ceramic temper.
 He died in Madison, Wisconsin in 2019.
 The archaeology laboratory at the University of Wisconsin-Madison is named in his honor.